marcbizal/map2json-cpp/README.md

 make && sudo make install
 ```

-For non-unix systems, generate a build solution using cmake for your preferred toolset (i. e. `cmake -G "Visual Studio 13 Win64"`),
+For non-unix systems, generate a build solution using cmake for your preferred toolset (e.g. `cmake -G "Visual Studio 13 Win64"`),
 and build the solution.
 Once built, copy the executable to a folder included in your system PATH.

 ## Usage